 In August 2008 Niger Uranium Ltd announced an inferred resource of 1700 tU at In Gall, this being Samrec-compliant and in shallow sandstone.

 In November 2009 Global Atomic Fuels Corp., a private Canadian company, has six concessions around Agadez.
 It has announced a 2000 tU indicated resource and 21,000 tU inferred resource at its four Tin Negouran and two Adrar Emoles concessions, with ISL potential.
 In September 2010 it announced that a preliminary economic study on the Dasa open pit on the Adrar Emoles tenement was favourable, with head grade about 0.01%.

 In January 2010 NGM Resources announced an inferred resource of 5000 t U3O8 at Takardeit, some 100 km south of Imouraren.
 Paladin Energy made a $24 million takeover bid for NGM, but it decided to let this lapse in October 2010 due to armed hostilities in the region.
-However, the Australian Takeovers panel disallowed the decision and Paladin was proceeding with the takeover of NGM and its Indo Energy Ltd (IEL) subsidiary, in line with recommendation of NGM directors.
+However, the Australian Takeovers panel disallowed the decision and Paladin proceeded with the takeover of NGM and its Indo Energy Ltd (IEL) subsidiary, in line with the recommendations of NGM directors.
 Following attacks on Areva’s operations, in mid-2013 Paladin ceased its exploration activities and invoked a Force Majeure consideration.

 In 2009 Korea Resources Corp. agreed to buy 400 tonnes per year of uranium or U3O8 and take a 5% share of the Teguidda mine in central Niger from Trendfield, a Chinese company.